SAVOURING SCENTS

 Tastes are also relatively straightforward.
 But my experience of the sense of smell is far deeper and more complex.

 Tastes and smells involve inner-body awareness.
-This is an area which is so subjective that it would be easy for any individual to delude themselves about how it really feels, and i don't want to get involved in anything an innocent animal wouldn't feel.
+As i will often say, this is an area which is so subjective that it would be easy for any individual to delude themselves about how it really feels, and i don't want to get involved in anything an innocent animal wouldn't feel.

 Separating the In and Out Smell

-To empathise with how dogs smell, open your mouth very slightly with the lips just touching, breathe out through your mouth and you will taste your out-smell in your mouth.
-If you open the lips too much your mouth will soon get dry.
+To empathise with how dogs smell, open your mouth very slightly with the lips just touching, breathe out through your lips, and you will 'taste' your out-smell.
+It turns the out-breath into an 'out-taste'.
+(If you open the lips too much your mouth will soon get dry.)

-This valve at the back of your mouth stops the 'in-smell' from entering in through the back of the mouth.
-It sends the incoming scent directly through your nasal canals, filling behind the cheek bones, the middle, top, and back of your head.
+The incoming scent fills your nasal canals, behind the cheek bones, the middle, top, and back of your head.

-Then, as you smell-out again through your mouth, the tongue drops again.
-So the out-smell is tasted, in the throat and the mouth.
+Then, the tongue drops again and the out-breath is tasted in the throat and the mouth.

-Smell-in through your nose and smell-out through your mouth.
+'Smell-in' through your nose and 'taste-out' through your mouth.

-Let the residue of the in-smell and the out-smell build up in the nostrils, nasal canals, head, etc., and the mouth, throat, etc. – over a period of five breaths – savour those taste and smell residues.
+Let the residue of the in-smell and the out-taste build up in the nostrils, nasal canals, head, etc., and the mouth, throat, etc. – over a number of breaths – savour those taste and smell residues.

-If you chew sweet chocolate, and then smell mint, after about 10 breaths you will feel a clear divide line on the roof of your mouth.
+If you eat sweet chocolate and then smell mint, after about 10 breaths you will feel a clear divide line on the roof of your mouth.
 Above the roof and at the sides and back of your head is filled with mint, and in the mouth down to the stomach is a warm chocolate taste.

 In Praise of The Nose